 Finance 101

 When you think about the victims of online scams, do you picture only the unsuspecting elderly falling prey to these schemes?
-While senior citizens certainly are targets (in fact, a recent FBI report states that people over the age of 65 lost nearly $1 billion to scammers last year), they are not the only age group affected by online scammers.
+While senior citizens certainly are targets (in fact, a recent FBI report states that people over the age of 60 lost $3.4 billion to scammers last year), they are not the only age group affected by online scammers.
+It’s not surprise that “how to avoid scams “ has become a popular online search term in recent years.

 Criminals will gladly take money from anyone of any age group, from Boomers to Gen X to Millennials.
 Online scammers continuously change their methods, carefully crafting their scams to suit their victims.
 No matter your age or education, you could fall for a financial scam.